PanosAntoniadis/slp-ntua/Lab2/README.md

 ## Dataset

-The dataset used includes recordings from four speakers from USC-timit database .
-Each speaker corresponds to 460 sentences resulting in one .wav file per sentence along the transciption.
+The dataset that is used includes recordings from USC-timit database coming from four different speakers .
+Each speaker corresponds to 460 sentences.

 ## Table of contents

 - __report.pdf:__ The report of the project where all the procedure of the design is described and the evaluation of the model takes place.

-- __utt2spk.py, wav-scp.py, text.py, text2phonem.py:__ All these files create text files that Kaldi needs in order to train language and acoustic model.
+- __utt2spk.py, wav-scp.py, text.py, text2phonem.py:__ All these python scripts create text files that Kaldi needs in order to train language and acoustic model.

 - __cmd.sh, path.sh:__ Kaldi scripts that should be placed in the project folder.